-SinceBecause these soil profiles with quite variable property parameters are modelled as a series of simplified horizontal layers, as well as due to the oversimplification of the natural consequences of seismic wave propagation - [AKEG] and uncertainties associated with the soil properties, there might be a tendency tofor overestimate resonances of the site response to be overestimated is suspected.
-The probabilistic approach might compensate for this bias by quantitatively modelling the parameter variability.
+frequencies of exceedance selected for defining the seismic design basis (e.g. $10^{-4}$ and $10^{-5}$ per year).
+This calculation should take into account the uncertainties in site response (i.e. it should be consistent with the hazard).
+The final design basis ground motion should be developed with sufficient safety margin to meet the expectations of a design basis in accordance with the recommendations in DS490 [5].
+The convolved scenario based ground motion used as input in deterministic approaches should be established as being sufficiently conservative to meet the recommendations.

-- (4)(3) Perform eEquivalent linear or fully nonlinear analyses should be performed for on the base case soil profiles as well as for each of the soilsimulated profile for de-aggregated input ground motions or deterministic input ground motions based on conservative scenarios.
-Alternatively, the random vibratoryvibration theory [AKE7] approach in the frequency domain can be applicable applied by convertingsion between the response spectrum and the Fourier amplitude spectrum to generate the mean amplification factors for the site response. - (5) Starting with the seismic hazard curves obtained at the bedrock outcrop, calculation of site amplification factors through convolution of the bedrock hazard curves for each spectral frequency of interest, so that they mimic the characteristics of the principal contributors to the de-aggregated seismic hazard, including diffuse seismicity. - (6)(4) Development of tThe uniform hazard response spectra should be developed at the identified locations of interest (e.g. the control point) for the nuclear installation site and for the annual frequencies of exceedance selected for defining the seismic design basis (e.g. 10-4 and 10-5 per year).
-This calculation should take into account-for the uncertaintiesy in site response (i.e. it mustshould be hazard-consistent with the hazard[AKE8]).
-The final design basis ground motion should be developed with sufficient safety margin to meet the expectations of a design basis in accordanceing with to the criteria [AKE9] set-outrecommendations in IAEA Safety Standards Series No. DS490, Seismic Design and Qualification for Nuclear Power Plants [5] beyond this level.
-The convolved scenario based ground motion used as input in deterministic approaches should be established as being sufficiently conservative input-to meet the recommendationscriteria. - (7)(5) If the site strata are not horizontally uniform (e.g. valleys, layers with significant inclination), the potential for heterogeneous inhomogeneous effects in site response should be examined. - (8)(6) If possible, verification of the results of the site response analysis with any available observed instrumental records should be undertaken, since the site response analysis is complex or and its inherent uncertainties might undermine its value in supporting the design of the nuclear installation.
+- (5) If the site strata are not horizontally uniform (e.g. valleys, layers with significant inclination), the potential for heterogeneous effects in site response should be examined. - (6) If possible, verification of the results of the site response analysis with any available observed instrumental records should be undertaken, since the site response analysis is complex and its inherent uncertainties might undermine its value in supporting the design of the nuclear installation.